waylovely-project/android-compositor/README.md

 # Waylovely
 Run all your Linux graphical apps on Android 💖✨✨✨

+The Android windowing system is different than those in desktop operating systems.
+In the desktop, windowing systems allow applications to open as much windows as the hardware able to run.
+However this is not the case in Android!!
+Android is intended to be oriented towards mobile devices, which has less powerful hardware than desktops, so it will do things like only allowing an app to get one EGLSurface!!

+This makes porting windowing toolkits (and UI toolkits too!) to Android a bit difficult, most windowing toolkits like GLFW or GDK are built around the idea of having multiple.
+Not only that, but for GDK in particular, the developers are quite too short-handed to work on things that aren't prioritized, so obviously maintaining yet another GDK backend would be troublesome!!

+Waylovely attempts to bridge the gap between Android and Linux applications by bringing interfaces found in desktop Linux systems, packaged as an Android app!!

 ## Development
 The development is splitted up in different repositories!!